trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 """
 ```

-The tests are checked by the command in shell:
+Tests verified by running the commands in shell:

 ```
     $ ./bin/test